mariodavid/cuba-component-data-import/README.md

 * dealing with composite keys
 * automatic handling of M:N associations
 * interacting with highly complex excel sheets that are far away from a BCNF database schema

+### Custom file parsing logic

+In case custom parsing behavior of the original file is needed, that cannot be configured via the import configuration UI, it is oftentimes still possible to do it programmatically.

+There is an example project: [cuba-example-data-import-custom-parsing-logic](https://github.com/mariodavid/cuba-example-data-import-custom-parsing-logic) that shows how to switch the separator character in the CSV import case to `;`.
+More information can be found in the corresponding [README](https://github.com/mariodavid/cuba-example-data-import-custom-parsing-logic/blob/master/README.md).

 ### Entity staging area